zteitler/2021C-405/syllabus.md

 ### Components of course grade

-The course grade will be based on written homework, a term paper, and a final exam.
+The course grade will be based on written homework, midterm and final exams, and a term paper.

 ### Homework